 To make a change to the project; more formally, to store a change in the version control database in such a way that it can be incorporated into future releases of the project.
 "Commit" can be used as a verb or a noun.
-As a noun, it is essentially synonymous with "change".
 For example: "I just committed a fix for the server crash bug people have been reporting on Mac OS X. Jay, could you please review the commit and check that I'm not misusing the allocator there?"

-A bit of commentary attached to each commit, describing the nature and purpose of the commit.
-Log messages are among the most important documents in any project: they are the bridge between the highly technical language of individual code changes and the more user-oriented language of features, bugfixes, and project progress.
-Later in this section, we'll look at ways to distribute log messages to the appropriate audiences; also, the section called “Codifying Tradition” in Chapter 6, Communications discusses ways to encourage contributors to write concise and useful log messages.
+A bit of commentary attached to each commit, describing the nature and purpose of the commit (both terms are used about equally often; I'll use them interchangeably in this book).
+Log messages are among the most important documents in any project: they are the bridge between the detailed, highly technical meaning of each individual code changes and the more user-visible world of bugfixes, features and project progress.
+Later in this section, we'll look at ways to distribute them to the appropriate audiences; also, the section called “Codifying Tradition” in Chapter 6, Communications discusses ways to encourage contributors to write concise and useful commit messages.

-A developer's private directory tree containing the project's source code files, and possibly its web pages or other documents.
-A working copy also contains a little bit of metadata managed by the version control system, telling the working copy what repository it comes from, what "revisions" (see below) of the files are present, etc. Generally, each developer has his own working copy, in which he makes and tests changes, and from which he commits.
+A developer's private directory tree containing the project's source code files, and possibly its web pages or other documents, in a form that allows the developer to edit them.
+A working copy also contains some version control metadata saying what repository it comes from, what branch it represents, and a few other things.
+Typically, each developer has her own working copy, from which she edits, tests, commits, pulls, pushes, etc.

 These terms occasionally have distinct technical meanings in different version control systems, but the general idea is always the same: they give a way to speak precisely about exact points in time in the history of a file or a set of files (say, immediately before and after a bug is fixed).
-For example: "Oh yes, she fixed that in revision 10" or "She fixed that in revision 10 of foo.c."
+For example: "Oh yes, she fixed that in revision 10" or "She fixed that in commit fa458b1fac".

 When one talks about a file or collection of files without specifying a particular revision, it is generally assumed that one means the most recent revision(s) available.

-A label for a particular collection of files at
+A label for a particular state of the project at a

-interesting snapshots of the project.
-For example, a tag is usually
+snapshots of the project.
+For example, a tag is usually made for

-made for each public release, so that one can obtain, directly from
+each public release, so that one can obtain, directly from the

-the version control system, the exact set of files/revisions
+version control system, the exact set of files/revisions comprising

-comprising that release.
-Common tag names are things like
+that release.
+Tag names are often things like

-A copy of the project, under version control but isolated, so that changes made to the branch don't affect the rest of the project, and vice versa, except when changes are deliberately "merged" from one side to the other (see below).
+A copy of the project, under version control but isolated so that changes made to the branch don't affect other branches of the project, and vice versa, except when changes are deliberately "merged" from one branch to another (see below).
 Branches are also known as "lines of development".
-Even when a project has no explicit branches, development is still considered to be happening on the "main branch", also known as the "main line" or "trunk".
+Even when a project has no explicit branches, development is still considered to be happening on the "main branch", also known as the "main line" or "trunk" or "master".

 To move a change from one branch to another.
 This includes merging from the main trunk to some other branch, or vice versa.
-In fact, those are the most common kinds of merges; it is rare to port a change between two non-main branches.
-See the section called “Singularity of information” for more about this kind of merging.
+In fact, those are the most common kinds of merges; it is less common to port a change between two non-trunk branches.
+See the section called “Singularity of information” for more on change porting.

-"Merge" has a second, related meaning: it is what the version control system does when it sees that two people have changed the same file but in non-overlapping ways.
+"Merge" has a second, related meaning: it is what some version control systems do when they see that two people have changed the same file but in non-overlapping ways.
 Since the two changes do not interfere with each other, when one of the people updates their copy of the file (already containing their own changes), the other person's changes will be automatically merged in.
 This is very common, especially on projects where multiple people are hacking on the same code.
 When two different changes do overlap, the result is a "conflict"; see below.